Google channel requirements

 - relevant Shopify store settings like shipping and taxes

-Any changes that you make to your settings in Google Merchant Center could affect the Google Shopping app's ability to sync your accounts and any Google Smart Shopping campaigns you are running.
+Any changes that you make to your settings in Google Merchant Center could affect the Google channel's ability to sync your accounts and any Google Smart Shopping campaigns you are running.

-The Google Shopping app syncs your products in a separate step after your Merchant Center Account is connected.
+The Google channel syncs your products in a separate step after your Merchant Center account is connected.
 If you already have a product feed set up, then it is overwritten to avoid conflicts between your Shopify store and your Merchant Center account.
 For more information about managing which products are synced, see Syncing your products.

 Depending on where you ship your products, you might need to set up your shipping rates to meet Google Shopping requirements before you can use the app.
 Learn more about the required shipping settings from Google Merchant Center Help.